lilacpixel/tumblmark/README.md

 Here's my new post!
 ```

 A number of applications exist for various platforms that support rich-text editing of Markdown files.
-[Obsidian](https://obsidian.md/) is a popular free option that's great for managing projects like these.
-Just point it at your `/docs` directory when setting up a new vault.
+[Zettlr](https://zettlr.com/) (free) and [Typora](https://typora.io/) (paid with free trial) are two solid cross-platform options to consider.

+> [!NOTE]
+>
+> While post titles exported from Tumblr are exported in single quotes (`'`) for safety, most post titles don't need to follow this convention.
+(The exception is post titles where the data type is unclear, such as a title made up of only numbers.)
+If you do choose to wrap your post titles in quotes, make sure that any single quotes used in the title are *doubled* to prevent errors at build time.
+>
+> ```markdown
+> ---
+> date: 2025-04-22
+> title: 'This post title won''t break anything'
+> ---
+> ```
+>
+> Alternatively, post titles containing single quotes can be safely wrapped in double quotes.
+>
+> ```markdown
+> ---
+> date: 2025-04-22
+> title: "This post title won't break anything"
+> ---
+> ```

 ### Building your site